 The Center for Science in the Public Interest (CSPI) is not a science center.
 By its own admission, it’s a public advocacy action center.
-CSPI demonstrates a continuing pattern of presenting alarming but erroneous and misleading statistics to promote its agenda.
-A major goal of CSPI is reducing the alcohol consumption of adults, even among moderate drinkers.
-A full-time director, George Hacker, and his staff work toward this goal through the group’s Alcohol Policies Project.
+CSPI shows a continuing pattern of presenting alarming but erroneous and misleading statistics.
+A major goal of CSPI is reducing drinking of adults, even among moderate drinkers.
+A director, George Hacker, and his staff work toward this goal through the group’s Alcohol Policies Project.

 Both CSPI and its Alcohol Policies Project are dedicated to “preventing alcohol.”
 Not to “preventing the abuse of alcohol.”
 They promote prohibitionist and neo-prohibitionist goals rather than public health goals.
 That’s all the difference in the world.

 “CSPI is knowingly engaging in deceptive practices as they attempt to persuade the public and the media.”
 And “if CSPI’s efforts were an elementary school science project, young Jacobson would have received an ‘F'” and would have found himself in the principal’s office for cheating.”

 To learn more about the activities of the CSPI visit Center for Science in the Public Interest

 The Coalition for the Prevention of Alcohol Problems strongly promotes a temperance agenda.
 It should more accurately be called the Coalition for the Prevention of Alcohol.
 It is a coalition of temperance groups co-chaired by George Hacker and Stacia Murphy.
 She works for the National Council on Alcohol and Drug Dependence (NCADD).